dozjs/doz/documentation/index.md

 }
 ```

+But if you use the new ES6 pattern class, the problem does not arise.
+More info [ES6 Class](#es6-class)

 ### Methods
 The methods are defined inside a single object where there are also props and events.
 **Why this choice?** Because during development it's essential to have an exact reference of `this` context.